-- Career-track promotion committees may include faculty from other tracks, as noted in UHAP 3.3.03.A, but career-track faculty should generally be a majority of the members of the committee.
-At least three faculty members must serve on the committee to conduct the promotion review. - All department heads, committee members and external reviewers must have a rank superior to the candidate.
-When reviewing candidates for promotion to full, committee members and reviewers must be at the full rank. - Committee members or administrators who have co-taught, co-authored substantial publications or grants with a candidate within the last five years should generally recuse themselves to avoid raising questions about the independence of reviews.
-If recusing committee members is not feasible, for example because of the size of the department, the committee must address the concerns about conflicts of interest in its letter. - Individuals who serve concurrently on departmental, college and/or University promotion committees must recuse themselves from voting on any case they provided a vote in an earlier committee. - Review committees' assessments are to be independent of the administrators whom they advise.
-Standing committees normally will meet without the administrator whom they advise, as noted in UHAP 3.3.03. - While not required, it is recommended that the Chair of the Peer Review Committees encourage members to sign and provide this Confidentiality Agreement that will be kept by the Chair of the Committee until the end of the promotion cycle.
+- P&T committees will include at least three tenured faculty for all promotion and tenure reviews, and continuing status committees should include at least three academic professionals with continuing status for all CS&P reviews. - All department heads, committee members and external reviewers must have a rank superior to the candidate.
+When reviewing associate candidates for promotion to full, committee members and reviewers must be full professors or a full continuing-status professional. - In appointing departmental committees, consideration should be given to candidates' involvement in GIDPs and other interdisciplinary units.
+When that involvement is significant, an outside faculty should be appointed to the committee. - Committee members or administrators who have coauthored substantial publications or grants with a candidate within the last five years should recuse themselves to avoid raising questions about the independence of reviews. - Individuals who serve concurrently on departmental, college, and/or University committees must recuse themselves from voting on any case they provided a vote in an earlier committee. - Review committees' assessments are to be independent of the administrators whom they advise.
+Standing committees normally will meet without the administrator whom they advise, as noted in UHAP 3.3.02 for P&T and 4A.3.02A for CS. - While not required, it is recommended that the Chair of the Peer Review Committees encourage members to sign and provide this Confidentiality Agreement that will be kept by the Chair of the Committee until the end of the promotion cycle.

 As required in UHAP, review committees should begin their deliberations by reviewing department and college promotion criteria for research, teaching, and service and outreach.
 Committees should also review these standards at the end of the process and suggest revisions to their administrators.
-This requirement is important for career-track committees because of previous University changes in career-track promotion reviews.